oktetlabs/styleguides/cguide.md

 -----------------------

-Conditional compilation is useful for making your code portable by handling different machines and OS behavior.
+Conditional compilation is useful for making your code portable by handling different machines and OS behaviour.
 Also, it is useful for debugging and for setting certain options at compile time.
 Be careful: various controls may easily combine in unforeseen ways.
 Check for error condition combination or absence or incorrect value of some preprocessor